 Mr. Lankford founded Miller & Chevalier's Business & Human Rights Practice and serves as its Practice Lead.
 In this role, Mr. Lankford helps companies live up to their responsibility to respect human rights – as articulated in the UN Guiding Principles on Business and Human Rights – and to keep pace with the rapidly evolving ecosystem of voluntary standards, ESG criteria, emerging hard law rules for disclosures and mandatory due diligence, and increasing enforcement and litigation risks.
 Mr. Lankford has assisted companies in the extractives, solar, and apparel sectors in conducting due diligence to assess and mitigate risks of adverse human rights impacts.
 Mr. Lankford also helps companies comply with the U.S. prohibition on the importation of products made with forced labor (19 USC §1307) and works with companies to effectively engage with U.S. Customs and Border Protection (CBP) and other stakeholders to appropriately respond to indicators of forced labor in supply chain relationships.

-In these matters, he has worked on location in many of the world's most challenging business environments (including countries in Central and East Asia, Africa, the Middle East, Eastern Europe and the Americas) and has developed a solid understanding of risks faced by the oil and gas industry, health care industry, telecommunications industry and the high-tech sector.
+In these matters, Mr. Lankford has worked on location in many of the world's most challenging business environments – including countries in Central and East Asia, Africa, the Middle East, Eastern Europe, and the Americas – and has developed a solid understanding of risks faced by the extractives industries, health care industry, telecommunications industry, and the high-tech sector.

 Prior to earning his law degree, he worked as a freelance photographer for media clients including the Washington Post.
 While at Georgetown University Law Center, Mr. Lankford served as an Executive Editor of the Georgetown Journal of International Law.

 - District of Columbia